Back to rpg

 In addition healing adds to the saving throw for a character against an injected poison.
 The healer must suck out the poison from the wound and apply herbal treatment.
 The success level of the herbalist is the bonus to the characters resist poison saving throw, The difficulty is increased by 1 for each untreated round.

-In addition ingested and injected poisons may be concocted.
-The strength will depend upon the plants available.
+Ingested and injected poisons may be concocted.

 Knowledge